 - Write a scene where one character wants something but can’t say so, and the other is unaware of it.
 If you already have one in your draft, have another go at it, bringing in what you learned last week about writing dialogue.

 - Write monologues for a scene where one character wants something but doesn’t say, and the other character is aware of it.
 They can be people who live together or work together, or would like to.

 FIND OUT THE TRUTH

-A way to find the truth of what your character is, or is not, saying is in writing practice monologues for them before you start your drafting.
-It can feel circuitous when you long to get stuck into the real writing but it’s actually a short cut that can bypass several drafts for you.
-(I learned this trick from studying drama writing.)
-Take a few minutes, before you start into your chapter, to spend time with each of your characters and ask how they’re feeling just before the action in your chapter begins.
+A way to find the truth of what your character is saying, or not saying, is in writing a practice monologue for them, in their own words, before you start your drafting.
+It can feel circuitous when you long to get stuck into your draft but this is actually a short cut that can bypass several drafts for you.
+(I learned it from studying drama writing.)
+Take a few minutes, before you start into your chapter, to spend time with each of your characters and ask them how they’re feeling just before the action in your chapter begins.
 Write down everything they tell you – in the usual scribble-chat way – for at least ten minutes and let them surprise you.
-When the writing begins to take on a life of its own, keep going as long as you can.

 Have you planned an ending for the chapter?
 Write a monologue like this for each character just after your ending too.
 It will deepen the emotional truth of your writing and turn up plot solutions you may not have dreamt of.

 Go through the monos you’ve written and highlight the best lines, the ones that stand out.
 Those can be valuable lines of dialogue right from the heart.

 Some characters have more forthcoming personalities than others.
 And sometimes even the most open people want to keep certain things to themselves.
 Have a scribble-chat with each of your characters about where they are about all this.
 Let them tell you what they would never tell anyone else in the world.
 There is the centre of that character.
 Your reader will sense it and want to know, eventually, what it is.
 Even if you didn’t think it was important to your story, it probably is.